-The Brussels Brontë Group organises meetings and events in Brussels throughout the year.
-Each year we organise our Brussels Brontë weekend: events around the date of Charlotte Brontë’s birthday (21 April).
+The Brussels Brontë Group organises meetings and events in Brussels throughout the year, including an annual weekend of events around the date of Charlotte Brontë’s birthday (21 April).
 We organise regular Guided walks around Brontë places in Brussels.
 Our Reading group specialises in 19th century literature (not just the Brontës!).

 Registration essential for all events.
 To register, contact Helen MacEwan.